connext/xapp-starter/README.md

 ### Integration Tests

 This uses forge's `--forked` mode.
 Make sure you have `TESTNET_RPC_URL` defined in your `.env` file.
-Currently, the test cases are pointed at Connext's Kovan testnet deployments.
+Currently, the test cases are pointed at Connext's Rinkeby testnet deployments.
 ```bash
 make test-forked-transfer
 make test-forked-source